Timor-Leste: Government and politics

 Representatives in the unicameral National Parliament are elected by popular vote to a five-year term.
 The number of seats can vary from a minimum of fifty-two to a maximum of sixty-five.
 Parties must achieve 3% of the vote to enter parliament, with seats for qualifying parties allocated using the D'Hondt method.
 Elections occur within the framework of a competitive multi-party system.
 Upon independence, power was held by the Fretilin political party, which was formed shortly before the Indonesian invasion and led its resistance.
 Given its history, Fretilin viewed itself as the natural party of government and supported a multi-party system, expecting the development of a dominant-party system.
 Support from the United Nations and the international community, both before and after independence, allowed the nascent political system to survive shocks such as the 2006 crisis.

 Candidates in parliamentary elections run in a single national district in a party-list system.
-One in three of all candidates presented by political parties must be women.
-This system promotes a diversity of political parties, but gives voters little influence over the individual candidates selected by each party.
-Women hold more than a third of parliamentary seats, with parties required by law to run female candidates, but they are less prominent at other levels and within party leadership.
+Candidates appear ranked on single party lists.
+At least one of every three candidates presented by all political parties must be women.
+As such, women hold more than a third of parliamentary seats, but they are less prominent at other levels and within party leadership.
+While this party-list system promotes a diversity of political parties, it gives voters little influence over the individual candidates selected by each party.

 Political divisions exist along class lines and along geographical lines.
 There is broadly a divide between eastern and western areas of the country, stemming from differences that arose under Indonesian rule.
 Fretilin in particular is strongly linked to the Eastern areas.
-Political parties are more closely associated with prominent personalities more than with ideology.
-The National Congress for Timorese Reconstruction became the main opposition to Fretilin, following its establishment to allow Xanana Gusmão to run for Prime Minister in the 2007 parliamentary elections.
+Political parties are more closely associated with prominent personalities than with ideology.
+The National Congress for Timorese Reconstruction (CNRT) became the main opposition to Fretilin, following its establishment to allow Xanana Gusmão to run for Prime Minister in the 2007 parliamentary elections.
 While both major parties have been relatively stable, they remain led by an "old guard" of individuals who came to prominence during the resistance against Indonesia.

 Politics and administration is centred in the capital Dili, with the national government responsible for most civil services.
 Oecusse, separated from the rest of the country by Indonesian territory, is a special administrative region with some autonomy.
 The National Police of Timor-Leste and Timor-Leste Defence Force have held a monopoly on violence since 2008 and very few guns are present outside of these organisations.
 While there are allegations of abuse of power, there is some judicial oversight of police and public trust in the institution has grown.
 An active civil society functions independently of the government, as do media outlets.
 Civil society organisations are concentrated in the capital, including student groups.
 Due to the structure of the economy, there are no powerful trade unions.
 The Catholic Church has strong influence in the country.